Hardware & setup

 • Reference designs (planned) — one or two ready-to-build boards with 2S battery low-voltage cut-off and reverse-polarity protection, plus a low-cost variant.

 * The ESP32-C3 on the HT-CT62 doesn't have enough free pins for the e-paper start-block display.
-For start blocks, use an ESP32-S2 or ESP32-S3 board.
+For start blocks, use an ESP32-S3 board — the Heltec Wireless Paper above is the ready-made option, or wire e-paper to any ESP32-S2 / ESP32-S3 board.
 Full hardware notes are in the node setup guide.

 Up and running